 Does Beauty exist only in the eye of the beholder?

 Editor’s note: This dictum always makes me smile as I’m reminded of an alternate version by my ancient college friend, Grahame: “Beauty is in the eye of the beer-holder.”
 That’s funny, but it can also be pretty accurate.
 We’ll talk about this.

 There is an ancient Latin phrase, translated as, “There’s no use arguing over matters of personal taste.”
-Is Beauty just a personal opinion, with some agreeing and some objecting?
+Is Beauty just a private opinion, with some agreeing and some objecting?
 Well, we have to say, on a certain level, this is true – but how far do we take this general principle?

-Before we answer this, let’s acknowledge that this entire area of relativistic thinking has extended to, or maybe derived from, the parents, Truth and Goodness.
+Before we answer this, let’s acknowledge that this entire area of relativistic thinking has extended to, or maybe derived from, the parents, Truth and Goodness: